paf31/stack-safety-for-free/index.markdown

 That is, it is not clear how to extend the `Gosub` technique to the free monad _transformer_ if we want to be able to transform an arbitrary monad.

-The approach of putting using another monad transformer to transform `Free` is strictly less expressive than using the free monad transformer, since we would be unable to transform monads which did not have an equivalent transformer, such as `Eff`.
+The approach of using another monad transformer to transform `Free` is strictly less expressive than using the free monad transformer, since we would be unable to transform monads which did not have an equivalent transformer, such as `Eff`.

 A variant of this technique is used to implement free monads in PureScript, in the `purescript-free` library.